barakadanny/archcode/README.md

 ## 🙌 Contributions

 This repo is part of an ongoing learning journey.
-Suggestions and contributions are welcome — feel free to fork and experiment!
+Suggestions and contributions are welcome. feel free to fork and experiment!

 > ✍️ Built with curiosity and low-level love.